 - Shortened tire life requiring replacements more often

 - Handling problems because your tires may not accelerate, brake, or steer as expected

 Gauge Your Tire Pressure and Save

 All it takes is a few minutes a month to check the pressure of your tires.
 A few minutes can save you money over the long run and help keep you safe.
 And if you’re looking to save even more money, compare car insurance rates.
-Not only is it as easy as checking your tire pressure but InsuranceHotline.com shoppers can save up to $700 after shopping their car insurance rates.
+It's an easy way to spend less on the coverage you need.